coder7475/docker/README.md

 - When you're ready, deploy your application into your production environment, as a container or an orchestrated service.
 This works the same whether your production environment is a local data center, a cloud provider, or a hybrid of the two.

+## Docker Use cases

+1. Fast, consistent delivery of your application
+2. Responsive deployment and scaling
+3. Running more workload on the same hardware

 ## References

 1. [official docs](https://docs.docker.com/get-started/docker-overview/#:~:text=The%20underlying%20technology,-Docker%20is%20written&text=Docker%20uses%20a%20technology%20called,provide%20a%20layer%20of%20isolation.)